 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

 Cut the ribs in half and arrange them in a lightly greased 13-by-9-inch baking dish.
 Season them with salt and pepper.
+Combine the vinegar, hot pepper sauce, smoked paprika, garlic powder, and thyme.
+Pour over the ribs and use your hands to coat all the pieces.

 Cover the pan tightly with a double layer of aluminum foil.
 Bake the ribs until cooked through and tender, for 2.5 hours.

 Remove the foil (carefully - hot steam will escape).
-Baste the tops of the ribs with the braising liquid and continue baking them for 30 more minutes, allowing their tops to brown.
+Baste the tops of the ribs with the braising liquid and continue baking them uncovered for 30 more minutes, allowing their tops to brown.

 Expert Tip